alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Jobseeker's Allowance (New Style or income-based)

 Title case.
-Always use the apostrophe before the ‘s’.
+Always use the apostrophe before the 's'.

-Use ‘New Style Jobseeker’s Allowance (JSA)’ the first time the benefit name is used.
-From then on, you can use ‘New Style JSA’.
+Use 'New Style Jobseeker's Allowance (JSA)' the first time the benefit name is used.
+From then on, you can use 'New Style JSA'.

-Use ‘income-based Jobseeker’s Allowance (JSA)’ the first time the benefit name is used.
-From then on, you can use the abbreviation as long as you put ‘income-based’ first, for example ‘income-based JSA’.
+Use 'income-based Jobseeker's Allowance (JSA)' the first time the benefit name is used.
+From then on, you can use the abbreviation as long as you put 'income-based' first, for example 'income-based JSA'.

-You can use ‘Jobseeker’s Allowance (JSA)’ and the acronym ‘JSA’ if you need to refer to both benefits at the same time.
+You can use 'Jobseeker's Allowance (JSA)' and the acronym 'JSA' if you need to refer to both benefits at the same time.

 {% include "layouts/shared/back-to-top.njk" %}